SreemanthG/Meetings-API/README.md

 ## Introduction
-This is a basic version of managing API.
+This is a basic version of API managing and scheduling meetings.
 This is my task done for appointy internship using golang and mongodb.